 by Andrew Naumann

-I would like to first say that the differences in bell size and leadpipe design will change the resistance of the instrument, tonal production and rate of air flow much more significantly than the overall bore size.
+I would like to first say that the differences in bell size and leadpipe design will change the resistance of the instrument, tonal production, and rate of airflow much more significantly than the overall bore size.
 For these reasons, you should not concern yourself with bore size more than understanding the different leadpipes and bells for each trumpet you sample.
-Many professional trumpets manufacturers describe the shape of the bell as well as the leadpipe in detail along with giving a bore size.
+Many professional trumpet manufacturers describe the shape of the bell as well as the leadpipe in detail along with giving a bore size.
 The significance of leadpipe design and bell design has a larger overall effect on the quality of sound and blow than bore size.
-With that in mind, when looking for your new trumpet, pay attention to the detailed descriptions of the bell and leadpipe and how they effect your playing and overall concept of sound you are trying to achieve.
+With that in mind, when looking for your new trumpet, pay attention to the detailed descriptions of the bell and leadpipe and how they affect your playing and overall concept of sound you are trying to achieve.

 Generally, the rate of taper in a leadpipe defines the quality of blow (open or resistant).
-A slower taper creates a more stable, resistant air stream and a fast taper creates an open free blowing air stream.
-As for bell design, larger bells produce a dark, free blowing feel and medium large bells offer a more controlled, brilliant tone.
-For example, if your concept of sound involves a darker tone, it would be best to begin with a trumpet that offers a larger bell in conjunction with a slower tapered leadpipe to help balance air flow.
-My experience has lead me to believe that the best playing instruments are balanced within themselves.
-Large bells with medium leadpipes or large leadpipes with medium large bells.
-This balance usually creates the optimum air flow you are looking for.
+A slower taper creates a more stable, resistant air stream and a fast taper creates an open free-blowing air stream.
+As for bell design, larger bells produce a dark, free-blowing feel and medium-large bells offer a more controlled, brilliant tone.
+For example, if your concept of sound involves a darker tone, it would be best to begin with a trumpet that offers a larger bell in conjunction with a slower tapered leadpipe to help balance airflow.
+My experience has led me to believe that the best playing instruments are balanced within themselves.
+Large bells with medium leadpipes or large leadpipes with medium-large bells.
+This balance usually creates the optimum airflow you are looking for.